Sofie Hornemann

-Sofie Hornemann (born 1 April 2002) is a Danish football player who plays as a striker for KoldingQ in Denmark top-division Elitedivisionen and previously for the Danish national junior team.
+Sofie Hornemann (born 1 April 2002) is a Danish football player who plays as a striker for Saint-Étienne.

+Club career

+Hornemann turned out for KoldingQ from 2019 to 2021, before a brief spell with HB Køge in autumn 2021.
+She returned to KoldingQ for another season and a half, before joining Brøndby in 2023 on a two-year contract.

 International career

 She participated at the 2019 UEFA Women's Under-17 Championship in Bulgaria.

 Hornemann made her debut for the Denmark junior national team on 28 August 2019 against the England in Staffordshire.